dralkh/Seer-AI/README.md

 - **Confidence Scores** — AI-generated confidence ratings for each extracted data point.
 - **Source Highlighting** — Click a cell to see the exact passage in the paper where the data came from.

+### 5. Firecrawl API Integration
+- **URL Discovery** — Use Firecrawl API to discover and extract PDF URLs for papers that don't have direct links in Semantic Scholar results or tables, integration with chat tab with enabled web search.

-### 5. Semantic Scholar Search Agent Tab
+### 6. Semantic Scholar Enhancements (WIP)
-- **Saved Search History**: Saved search history shown in drop down of Past searches button - when clicking one of the list it would return user to previous search operation with all data saved and persisted - there would be button also to clear saved search history
+- **Saved Search History** — Saved search history shown in drop down of Past searches button - when clicking one of the list it would return user to previous search operation with all data saved and persisted - with button clear saved search history.

-- **Direct Import**: One-click import of discovered papers directly into your Zotero library (Action button, compatible with zotero framework importing all variables of results. this action button would depend on default selection of collection/folder dropdown from search result to be saved there).
+- **Direct Import** — One-click import of discovered papers directly into your Zotero library (Action button, compatible with zotero framework importing all variables of results. this action button would depend on default selection of collection/folder dropdown from search result to be saved there).

- **Firecrawl API Integration**: Firecrawl api (url api and api key set in settings as user may use local or cloud firecrawl instance) is used to obtain first result of search result item that doesnt contain pdf url based on result list metadata to be searched on from semantic scholar to be given as hyperlink (it would be action button within search list of search tab)

 ### Others